ChilliCream/hotchocolate-docs/docs/pagination.md

 The database drivers will translate the queryable actions into native database queries.

 If you now want to support filtering and/or sorting on a page-able list you have to feed the sorting properties to the paging middleware so that the middleware can include them into the cursors.
-The cursors can than be used to recreate the data set in fetch more queries.
+The cursors can then be used to recreate the data set in fetch more queries.

 Let's enhance our example and add the capability to sort our list in descending order.